 There are 62 multiple-choice questions.
 You have one hour to complete the test.
 You may NOT stop and return to the test once you have started.

-No. You may not take the SPT if you are enrolled in or have already taken a Spanish course at Lewis & Clark College.
-If you are in a course and feel that it is not the appropriate level for you, discuss this with your professor.
+No. The Spanish Placement Test is not intended to be a challenge test.
+You may not take the SPT if you are enrolled in or have already taken a Spanish course at Lewis & Clark College.
+If you are in a course and feel that it is not the appropriate level for you, please discuss this with your professor.